 Dinner was Mac n Cheese for Beatriz and DELICIOUS Chicken n’ Dumplings for me.
+I let Beatriz try mine, and she absolutely hated them.
+Why, Beatriz?
+Why?
 Both of us partook of Dark Chocolate Cheesecake.
-The macaroni was fine, while the cheesecake was really more like chocolate pudding; I don’t think that we shared that much mucus, so I have nor rating for any spit swapping.
+The macaroni was fine, while the cheesecake was really more like chocolate pudding; I don’t think that we shared that much mucus, so I have no rating for any spit swapping.
 It tasted ok.
 We found the remnants of an old fire, and Beatriz, unlike myself, likes fires, so I got one going.
 REALLY going.
 We’d brought some sort of beverage (and, as it turns out, whole apples and stuff…I was not paying too much attention to what was going in my pack 😛 ) which I think was called Southern Comfort.
-It tasted very sweet and was nice to have a couple of sips of, though certainly I’d have rather packed in a Coca-Cola instead, as I did on my trip to Bomber Mountain.
+It tasted very sweet and was nice to have a couple of sips of, though it made me miss the Coca Cola that I packed in on my trip to Bomber Mountain.

 We cleaned up separately, with Beatriz choosing to do that in the tent, while I did it outside, butt-naked by the fire.
 I’ve NEVER hiked with a woman who wants to clean outside; they all prefer to be in the tent.
 I’m just the opposite and hate being constricted in the tent while trying to clean.
 I much prefer the nudism that the great outdoors allows.